drahnreb/zuschauer/README.md

 python zuschauer.py --existing
 ```
 __Use with caution__:
-This saves also credentials on disk.
+This saves credentials on disk.

 Zuschauer looks for a .config file in its root.
 If necessary, refer to any other path with `--load`:
 ```bash